Enricobazzi/Lynxtrogression_v2/variant_filtering.md

   3. Substitutions from reference species (non variant SNPs with AF=1)
   4. Variant quality filters, as GATK standard practices

+As the only variation from [GATK standard practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants) regarding hard-quality filters, I'm going to filter out any variant with a QD < 6 instead of the reccomened 2, as I noticed (by *a posteriori* investigating individual variants) low quality unreliable variants would not be filtered out.

 ```
 vcf_dir=/mnt/lustre/hsm/nlsas/notape/home/csic/ebd/jgl/lynx_genome/lynx_data/mLynRuf2.2_ref_vcfs
 invcf=${vcf_dir}/lynxtrogression_v2.autosomic_scaffolds.vcf.gz